aryanksh/nomad-mobile/README.md

 Austin Schoster, Lucas Fox, Logan Muhlen, Thomas Turner, Ary Sharma (ChatGPT Warriors)

 # About
 The frontend of the Nomad mobile app will be created using React Native.
-Firebase may be used as the backend.
+Firebase or Supabase may be used as the backend.

 ## Get started